American Government

 Read the scenario.

-president is meeting with their administration to determine what to do.
+An American journalist is being held in a foreign prison.
+The president is meeting with their administration to determine what to do.
 The president says, "I approve the use of $500,000 in defense funds to secure the release of the journalist and to ensure their safe return to the United States."

 Is the president able to make this declaration?